Valentina Noir Python Client

 print(f"Company: {company.name}")

-# Fetch campaigns for a specific user
+# Fetch campaigns on behalf of a user

 campaigns = campaigns_service(